 It may take 20-30 seconds to connect to the wireless network.
-If the connection fails, please verify that the security settings are correct.
-The key or passphrase must be exactly the same as on the wireless router.
+If the connection fails, please verify that the key or passphrase is exactly the same as on the wireless router.

-Connect to a Wireless Network Using Windows® XP
+Connecting to a Wireless Network Using Windows® XP